-Postgres uses by default dbbackup.db.postgres.PgDumpConnector, but we advise you to use dbbackup.db.postgres.PgDumpBinaryConnector.
-The first one uses pg\dump and pqsl for its job, creating RAW SQL files.
+Postgres uses by default dbbackup.db.postgresql.PgDumpConnector, but we advise you to use dbbackup.db.postgresql.PgDumpBinaryConnector.
+The first one uses pg_dump and pqsl for its job, creating RAW SQL files.

-The second uses pg\restore with binary dump files.
+The second uses pg_restore with binary dump files.